GabriDona/DataNexusConverter-ESRF-LISA/README.md

    configuration file is read successfully, the configuration details will appear on the screen.
 The configuration file must contain in the following order: atomic number (Z), the edge and the Bragg expression.
-   For clarity, a compatible file shows the following framework:

 3. Click on "Open file" to select the `.dat` files to convert.
    Pay attention, only '.dat' files will be correctly read.